Second Software Bug Resulted from Facebook Glitch in Less Than a Month

 Facebook assured its users that the glitch might have temporarily unblocked someone they had previously blocked.
 Unfortunately, it did not restore the friendships or reconnect through Facebook.
 However, the individual would have been able to contact the blocker via Facebook Messenger while the glitch was taking place.

 The Facebook glitch may have affected only a small part of the 2.4 billion users worldwide.
 Still, it’s an underlying issue especially for those who had relied on the block function to escape harassment on social media.
-Worse, it could slow down the progress of those who want to market products through the network.
+Worse, it could slow down the progress of those who want to do marketing on Facebook.